Parsankamusa/Hng-Backend/STAGE_2/README.md

    python app.py
    ```

-Your NestJS server should now be running at http://localhost:5000.
+Your Flask server should now be running at http://localhost:5000.